Quality Engineering 8 min read

-QAOps: Embedding Quality Engineering into Your DevOps Pipeline
+QAOps: Quality Engineering in DevOps

 Quality Assurance has traditionally been a checkpoint — a gate between development and deployment that validates work before it proceeds.
 DevOps removed handoffs between development and operations.
 QAOps removes the handoff between development and quality, embedding quality validation as a continuous, automated presence throughout the entire delivery pipeline.